PandemiaProject/pandemia/README.rst

 .. code-block::

-   pandemia Scenarios/Heterogeneous/heterogeneous_baseline.yaml Scenarios/Heterogeneous/heterogeneous_world.wld
+   pandemia Scenarios/Heterogeneous/heterogeneous_baseline.yaml heterogeneous_world.wld

 To run the heterogeneous mixing scenario using the save, thereby skipping the world building phase:

 .. code-block::

-   pandemia Scenarios/Heterogeneous/heterogeneous_baseline.yaml Scenarios/Heterogeneous/heterogeneous_world.wld
+   pandemia Scenarios/Heterogeneous/heterogeneous_baseline.yaml heterogeneous_world.wld

 To configure a new scenario, the user can choose one of the YAMLs already provided, as a template, which they can then edit as necessary.
 These YAMLs are annotated with comments